yair-schiff/IPNP/README.md

 # Inducing Point Neural Processes
 <img src="IPNP_arch.png" alt="IPNP Architecture">

-This repository is used to implement the Neural Processes experiments from [Semi Parametric Inducing Point Networks](https://openreview.net/forum?id=FE99-fDrWd5).
+This repository is used to implement the Neural Processes experiments from [Semi-Parametric Inducing Point Networks and Neural Processes](https://openreview.net/forum?id=FE99-fDrWd5).

 ## Acknowledgements
 This repository is largely based on the implementation of [Transformer Neural Processes](https://github.com/tung-nd/TNP-pytorch), which in turn was based on [Bootstrapping Neural Processes](https://github.com/juho-lee/bnp).